xakpc/DotnetPrompt.HnswLib/README.md

 DotnetPrompt.HnswLib actively utilizes AVX and SSE to calculate distances in a most efficient way.

+**So far only `IVectorSpace.Distance` and `NormalizeFunction` is implemented (which is enough if you want to do bruteforce search), index itself currently is unusable due to poor performance**

 ## Components
 1. HnswIndex - Manages the HNSW graph and provides APIs for insertion, search, and serialization
 2. HnswNode - Represents a single data point in the HNSW graph